Class 10 – IT 402 Web Applications and Security – Notes

 Cookies are small text files (size in kb) with small pieces of data — like a username and password.
 Specific cookies known as HTTP cookies are used to identify specific users and improve your web browsing experience.
 For example, they remember who you are, so you don’t have to log in every time.
 This makes your experience on the web smoother and more personalized.

-Session 9: Maintain Workplace Safety
+Workplace Safety Hazards

-Fire Safety
+2. Fire Safety

 Fire is a very serious Hazard at a workplace.
 It can cause major financial losses to a business and also result in loss of human lives.
 Prevention is absolutely critical when dealing with fire safety, and there are many different rules that can be implemented to reduce the risk.
 Let us learn about some fire safety rules.